Climate Change Education

 In 2018, the City was awarded a $66,000 grant from the Florida Department of Environmental Protection’s Resilient Coastlines Program.
-With this funding, the City has hired a consultant to create a Vulnerability Assessment and Adaptation Plan (VAAP).
-Our VAAP will examine what areas of the City will be inundated with 1, 2, and 5 feet of sea-level rise.
-Additionally, the VAAP will explore how climate change will impact groundwater (drinking water) resources, rainfall, and shoreline.
-We will be holding at least one workshop during the VAAP creation to get resident/stakeholder input as to how the City should adapt to a future with climate change.
-We expect the VAAP to be completed in the Summer of 2020.
+With this funding, the City hired a consultant to create a Vulnerability Assessment and Adaptation Plan (VAAP).
+Our VAAP examines what areas of the City will be inundated with 1, 2, and 5 feet of sea-level rise.
+Additionally, the VAAP explores how climate change will impact groundwater (drinking water) resources, rainfall, and shoreline.
+The VAAP was adopted by City Commission on August 5, 2020.
+Read the VAAP here.

 Post-Disaster Redevelopment Plan

 In 2018, the City was awarded a $40,000 grant from the Florida Department of Economic Opportunity for the purpose of developing a Post-Disaster Redevelopment Plan.
-In the last four years, the City has prepared for or has experienced two hurricanes which were expected at great magnitude.
-Knowing that long-term recovery is benefited by having a plan, the City has determined having a Post-Disaster Redevelopment Plan is an important step to increase the City’s resilience to natural and man-made disasters.
-We expect the Post-Disaster Redevelopment Plan to be completed in the Summer of 2020.
+In the last four years, the City has prepared for or has experienced three hurricanes that were expected at great magnitude.
+Knowing that long-term recovery is benefited by having a plan, the City determined that having a Post-Disaster Redevelopment Plan is an important step to increase the City’s resilience to natural and man-made disasters.
+The Post-Disaster Redevelopment Plan was adopted by City Commission on August 5, 2020.
+Read the Post-Disaster Redevelopment Plan here Headline.